 As I think about this anniversary of my wedding to Wayne, I am thankful for who Wayne was to me in my life.
 I am so thankful for the love that he showed me in so many ways.
 I also am saddened by the years that his dignity was slowly taken from him by his disease which step by step made him increasingly disabled.
 I am saddened by what I went through as his caregiver during those years.

-I have learned so much through my care-giving experience and my grief experience.
+I have learned so much through my care-giving experience, my early grief experience, and in life's struggles that have followed.
 I have learned that dependence on the Lord is the only way to navigate this life.
 I have learned that weakness in my self is a good place to be, for then the strength of the Lord can be shown.
-Another words I am the strongest when I recognize my weakness, because then Christ's strength flows through me in amazing ways.
+Another words, I am the strongest when I recognize my weakness, because then Christ's strength flows through me in amazing ways.
 I have learned that I am in control of nothing, but I am never alone.
 The Lord is with me step by step.
 My relationship with the Lord has become so very sweet, and I know He loves me and delights in me.
 I have learned that He is sufficient.
 Others may fail me, but He will not.
 I may not always understand His ways, but I can trust Him.

 So, you too can depend on Him, dear caregiver.
 He is your strength in your weakness.
 He is in control and will walk with you each step of your care-giving journey and throughout your entire life.
 He loves you and will be with you, dear caregiver.
 Because of my experiences as a caregiver, it is my passion to encourage you in these things as a caregiver.
 That is why I write this blog, and that is why I wrote my book.
 I care about you, dear caregiver.
 God bless you in all you do.